tytydraco/yessleep/out/Im_a_security_guard_at_a_failing_mall_and_I_just_found_something_awful_in_the_basement.md

 We all agreed and Jeff (bald, buff and the most intimidating of us) went in first.

-"Heloooo?
+"Helloooo?
 Mr wizard?
 Are you... oh god damn it!"

 Me and Connor quickly ran in and noticed the air vent had been ripped off of the wall.